Judo Bank (ASX:JDO): Is it finally getting the recognition it deserves?

 Judo Bank may have been impacted by sentiment towards the so-called ‘neobanks’ because of two failures – Xinja in December 2020 and Volt in June 2022.
 Both these banks failed because they couldn’t raise enough capital.
 That is not Judo’s problem.
 Judo is also a very different beast to Volt, being SME-focused rather than consumer focused.

-However, there’s no shying away from the fact that the company’s FY23 results were received badly, with shares falling 20% on the day.
+However, there’s no shying away from the fact that Judo’s FY23 results were received badly, with shares falling 20% on the day they were released.
 The bank on its investor calls admitted it was seeing a slight uptick in defaults as well as a margin headwind from the refinancing of $2.8bn of special RBA facilities with more expensive deposits and warehouse funding.

-If the company can achieve this, we are confident that it can continue to re-rate, although this will be a 12-18 month hold.
+If the company can achieve this, we are confident that it can continue to re-rate.

 What are the Best ASX Stocks to invest in?